genepattern/gpnotebook-website-docs/docs/basic-features.md

 document methods or embed images in a notebook document.

-To insert a markdown cell, first insert a new cell, either through the Insert &gt; Insert Cell Below menu or by clicking the button in the notebook toolbar.
+To insert a markdown cell, first insert a new cell, either through the Insert &gt; Insert Cell Below menu or by clicking the <i class="fa-plus fa"></i> button in the notebook toolbar.
 Once a new cell has been inserted, you can select the cell and then change the cell type to Markdown either by using the Cell &gt; Cell Type &gt; Markdown menu or by going to the dropdown menu in the notebook toolbar and selecting Markdown from the list of options.

-Markdown cells allow the user to format text using either HTML or the Markdown syntax.
+Markdown cells allow the user to format text using either [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) or the [Markdown](https://daringfireball.net/projects/markdown/syntax) syntax.
 Additionally, we provide a "What You See is What You Get" rich text editor (see the feature below).

 ## 3. Rich Text Editor